3 Most Important Theories to Explain How the Solar System Formed?

 SOLAR SYSTEM : Planets & Their Moons

-Pluto is a one-of-a-kind icy, low-density body smaller than Earth’s Moon, more resembling comets or the large icy moons of the outer planets than any of the planets themselves.
+Pluto is a unique icy, low-density body smaller than Earth’s Moon.
+It resembles comets or the large icy moons of the outer planets more than any of the planets themselves.

 The smaller inner planets have solid surfaces, no ring systems, and few or no moons.

-Whereas, the four massive outer planets are much larger than the terrestrial planets.
-They do not have solid surfaces, but they do have a magnetic field and a ring system, and numerous known moons, with more likely to be identified.
+The four massive outer planets are much larger than the terrestrial planets.
+They do not have solid surfaces but a magnetic field, a ring system, and numerous known moons, which are more likely to be identified.

 Pluto is known to have no rings and only five moons.